University of Dubuque

 CAMPUS LIFE

-The University of Dubuque’s campus is home to approximately 2,300 students from 43 states and 22 countries.
-Its faculty and staff strive to create a learning environment that is just as welcoming as it is challenging.
-Students have the opportunity to participate in more than 60 student organizations and clubs, approximately 25 intramural sports, and 23 varsity athletic teams.
+The University of Dubuque’s faculty and staff strive to create a learning environment that is just as welcoming as it is challenging.
+Students have the opportunity to participate in more than 60 student organizations and clubs, approximately 25 intramural sports, and over 20 varsity athletic teams.
 They may also take on an ample selection of volunteer opportunities and attend multiple Chapel services during the week.

 STUDENT HOUSING AND FACILITIES